Permitted Development Rights and Planning Permission for Farmers

 Permitted Development Rights on your Farm

 As a farmer you need to make sure that you are exploring and maximising your permitted development rights under the Town and Country Planning (General Permitted Development) Order 2015, which can include:.

 How do we achieve planning permission on a farm or rural property, which can provide development that adds value to rural businesses?

-With the onset of BREXIT and revision to rural based subsidy schemes, the planning system plays a key role for the future of our farmers and rural communities.
+The planning system plays a key role for the future of our farmers and rural communities.
 Planning applications require a detailed and specialist justification, quite often accompanied by a number of specialist professional reports.

 At Foxes Rural Consultants we add value and development to a wide client portfolio for various circumstances.

 There are lots of projects on farms that require planning permission and it can quite often be daunting for the farmer to make an application.
 You should always obtain specialist advice when submitting a planning application as quite often making an application can have a knock on effect on other proposals on your farm.

 We work closely with a number of Local Planning Authorities to ensure that our advice is tailored to our clients and achieve the maximum likelihood of success.